AzureAiDevs/hub/website/2023-aia/2023-04-28-stable-diffusion/index.md

     page_url="https://azureaidevs.github.io/hub/2023-aia/day26"
     image_url="https://azureaidevs.github.io/hub/img/2023-aia/banner-day26.png"
     title="Stable Diffusion on Azure ML"
-    description= "🏭Welcome to day 26 of #30DaysOfAzureAI.
-How to run Stable Diffusion Web UI on Azure ML compute instances" hashtags="AzureAiDevs,AI,AzureML"
+    description= "🏭Day 26 of #30DaysOfAzureAI.
+Ready to explore Stable Diffusion's image generative model on Azure ML?
+Learn how to install and configure the web UI on GPU compute instances, and improve performance and security with our tips and tricks." hashtags="AzureAiDevs,AI,AzureML"
     hashtag="#30DaysOfAzureAi"
 />